 The Company recognizes interest and penalties related to unrecognized tax benefits through the provision for income taxes.
-The Company has accrued approximately \$605,000, \$577,000, and \$574,000 for interest as of December 31, 2021, 2020, and 2019, respectively.
-Interest expensed during 2021, 2020 and 2019 was not considered significant.
+The Company has accrued approximately \$379,000, \$605,000, and \$577,000 for interest as of December 31, 2022, 2021, and 2020, respectively.
+Interest expensed during 2022, 2021 and 2020 was not considered significant.

-The Company is also subject to periodic and routine audits in both domestic and foreign tax jurisdictions, and it is reasonably possible that the amounts of unrecognized tax benefits could change as a result of an audit.
+The Company is also subject to periodic and routine audits in both domestic and foreign tax jurisdictions.
+It is reasonably possible that the amounts of unrecognized tax benefits could change as a result of an audit, new positions taken on income tax returns, settlement of tax positions and the closing of statute of limitations.
+It is not expected that any change will be material to the Company's consolidated financial statements.